 What is Alfonso?

-Alfonso (also known as Al'fon$o) is the name of an information stealer that cyber criminals are selling on hacker forums.
-Typically, malware of this type targets credit card details, passwords and other sensitive information and runs silently in the system background.
+Alfonso (also known as Al'fon$o) is an information stealer that cyber criminals sell on hacker forums.
+Typically, malware of this type targets credit card details, passwords (and other sensitive information), and runs stealthily in the system background.

 |Name||Alfonso information stealer|

 |Detection Names||Avast (Win32:PWSX-gen [Trj]), BitDefender (Gen:Variant.Zusy.329313), ESET-NOD32 (A Variant Of Win32/PSW.Agent.OKX), Kaspersky (HEUR:Trojan-Spy.Win32.Stealer.vho), Microsoft (Trojan:Win32/CryptInject!ml), Full List (VirusTotal)|